fleckenstein-m/FINC462-662-SP2022/website/index.md

 ## Grading Policy

 Your final grade is based on i) two midterm exams, ii) a final exam, and iii) class participation.
 Grading is on a curve.
-This means that you will be ranked relative to all students in both sections based on your midterm, final, homework assignments, and quizzes.
+This means that you will be ranked relative to all students in both sections based on your two midterms, the final exam, and quizzes.
 The weighting shown below under Final Grade Breakdown determines your final rank among all students enrolled in the sections I teach.

-- 10% Class Participation
+- 10% Class Participation/ Quizzes
 - 30% Midterm 1
-  - *March 22, 2022*
+  - *March 8, 2022*
 - 30% Midterm 2
-  - *April 21, 2022*
+  - *April 12, 2022*
 - 30% Final Exam
   - *May 17, 2022*

 ## Assessment Component: Class Participation

 - You are expected to come to class and be prepared to answer questions on the material. *Homework assignments* are self-graded and will not be collected.
-I reserve to give *quizzes* in class.
+I reserve the right to give *quizzes* in class.
 These will not officially be announced beforehand.
 The in-class quizzes will be modeled on the examples in the lecture material, after the topic is covered.
+Quizzes are graded and count towards your Class Participation score.

 ## Course Outline